xvorost/ImGui-Custom-HotKeys/README.md

 # ImGui Custom HotKeys / KeyBinds
-Better function for ImGui HotKeys<be>
+Better function for ImGui HotKeys<br>
+Recommended version of ImGui: 1.83 WIP

 ### Usage
 First, add the files to your project, then add the code from the example to your main file with the ImGui loop<br>